 How to apply for a concealed handgun permit?

 Due to Covid-19, the regional states were closed in March 2020 to reduce the spread of the virus.
 The regional offices have now been opened and are operating to provide the license to people.
-Each state has its own way to obtain a permit, but the procedure for getting a license in Florida will serve as a guide to obtain a license in any state.
+Each state has its own way to obtain a permit, but the procedure for getting a license in Florida will serve as a guide to obtaining a license in any state.

 There are multiple options available to get the permit, such as online, in person, or by mail.
 In the case of online, the website (https://laso.freshfromflorida.com/) can be used to obtain the permit by filling out the required information.
-For in-person visits, the appointment can be made at either the regional office or tax collector’s office.
+For in-person visits, the appointment can be made at either the regional office or the tax collector’s office.

 In each case, either visit the regional office or the tax collector’s office, which is convenient to see and book an appointment.
 After booking a position on the website, take a picture identification card issued by the state.
 There is also a training requirement of a document that would prove proficiency in the use of a firearm.

-The payment for the license fee differs according to the category of the gun being applied for or whether it permits in-state only or out of state too.
+The payment for the license fee differs according to the category of the gun being applied for or whether it permits in-state only or state too.
 Payment cannot be made in cash as regional offices are not allowed to accept cash.
 The process of application will complete within one hour as it is a simple process.
 Florida authority has 90 days within which they can either issue the permit or reject the application.

 In applying by mail, download the concealed weapon application form through the Florida Department of Agriculture and Consumer Services website along with application instructions.
-After filling out the application form, make an appointment at the local sheriff’s office or police department for scanning fingerprints.
+After filling out the application form, make an appointment at the local sheriff’s office or police department for scanning your fingerprints.

 After completing the application, send the application to the Florida Department of Agriculture and Consumer Services address.
 After the receipt of a complete application, the department has 90 days to accept the application and issue the permit or reject it.
+To find out the rules for your state take a look at a CCW map USA.

 |Jurisdiction||No permit required||Shall-issue a permit||May-issue a permit||Does not issue a permit||Non-resident permits availability||Reciprocity or permit can be used in other states.|